snap-one/docs-driverworks-fundamentals/source/includes/3_what's_new/_1-WHATSNEWIN320.md

 ### New Property: [LINK][1]

 The new LINK property type allows you to provide a link to a resource which can be used to support your driver.
-Typically, this Property is used to link to a configuration page on a device. _See the section titled ComposerPro Interface into the SDK/ Properties for more information._
+Typically, this Property is used to link to a configuration page on a device. _

 ### Driver Conditionals

-In addition to updated content examples and explanations, the Conditionals section includes information on two new Conditional Types: Room and Device.
-The ability to generate Dynamic Conditionals is also included in O.S.
-3.2.0. _See the section titled Conditionals for more information._
+In addition to updated content examples and explanations, the Conditionals section includes information on two new Conditional Types: [Room and Device][2].
+The ability to generate [Dynamic Conditionals][3] is also included in O.S.
+3.2.0.

 ### Zigbee